jrhazlett/pretty_printer_for_humans/README.md

 Top features:

 - Automatic indentation
 - Auto-sort all keys ( can also sort data so complex objects display below simple entries )
 - No recursion limit
 - No external dependencies
 - Auto-handles circular references by default
 - Multi-threading support
 - Set number of layers to display ( layers beyond set layer will auto-summarize; ie `{ ... }` )

 ## Notes on data safety

-The **only** change this library might do to an incoming argument is add an attribute for preventing infinite loops due to circular references.

-Attribute name:
-`____zzzPrettyPrinterIdForObjectForHumans____`

-This is the **_only_** potential change and there's a function for reversing it.

-This is explained in more detail in the section on handling circular references.
+This library doesn't make any changes to the input.

 ## To install...